 So the Kingdom of God is like a seed in that way.
 But the Kingdom of God is also like a seed in that it's a tiny gift with a huge potential.
-It is a mustard seed.
+It is a mustard tree seed.
 It is so small that if you weren't looking for it, it would be invisible.
-In fact, it was so small, you all were looking right at it and still couldn't see it.